Wines

 The aromatic profile can vary significantly depending on where the Malbec is grown and how it's produced.

-Moving beyond the bouquet, Malbec expresses itself fully on the palate.
+Moving beyond the bouquet, Malbec can be described as a bold wine.
 The taste notes of Malbec wines are where the harmony of flavour is truly appreciated, creating a symphony of primary, secondary, and tertiary notes:

 Primary (fruit-driven, reflective of the grape and terroir):